Skip to main content

 image-700 image-700

-After successful upload and analysis, proceed to configure how your data will be represented as a table.
+After successful upload and analysis, proceed to configure how Cluvio extracts the tabular data from your file.

 Use the Column List to see all detected columns and exclude any you don't need.